cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/requirments/sizing_guidlines.md

 alwaysopen = false
 +++

 Defining the exact sizing of a {{< param cfy_manager_name >}} is tricky because there are many variants in the equation.
-That said, here are some guidelines and insights to how such sizing can be determined.
+That said, here are some guidelines and insights into how such sizing can be determined.

 **Tenants**